Tuscany: Literature

 In the 13th century, there were several major allegorical poems.
 One of these is by Brunetto Latini, who was a close friend of Dante.
 His Tesoretto is a short poem, in seven-syllable verses, rhyming in couplets, in which the author professes to be lost in a wilderness and to meet with a lady, who represents Nature, from whom he receives much instruction.
 We see here the vision, the allegory, the instruction with a moral object, three elements which we shall find again in the Divine Comedy.
 Francesco da Barberino, a learned lawyer who was secretary to bishops, a judge, and a notary, wrote two little allegorical poems, the Documenti d'amore and Del reggimento e dei costumi delle donne.
 The poems today are generally studied not as literature, but for historical context.
 A fourth allegorical work was the Intelligenza, which is sometimes attributed to Compagni but is probably only a translation of French poems.

 In the 15th century, humanist and publisher Aldus Manutius published the Tuscan poets Petrarch and Dante Alighieri (Divine Comedy), creating the model for what became a standard for modern Italian.

 Cuisine

-Simplicity is central to the Tuscan cuisine.
+Simplicity is central to Tuscan cuisine.
 Legumes, bread, cheese, vegetables, mushrooms, and fresh fruit are used.
-Olive oil is made up of Moraiolo, Leccino and Frantoiano olives.
+Olive oil is made from Moraiolo, Leccino and Frantoiano olives.
 White truffles from San Miniato appear in October and November.
 Beef of the highest quality comes from the Chiana Valley, specifically, a breed known as Chianina used for Florentine steak.
 The indigenous Cinta Senese breed of pork is also produced.

 Wine is a famous and common produce of Tuscany.
-Chianti is arguably the most well-known internationally.
-So many British tourists come to the area where Chianti wine is produced that this specific area has been nicknamed "Chiantishire".
+The red wine Chianti is perhaps the most well-known internationally.
+Due to the many British tourists who come to the area where Chianti wine is produced this specific area has been nicknamed "Chiantishire".